 \subsubsection{Robustness Evaluation}

-To evaluate the resilience of our policy against environmental perturbations—a critical requirement for real-world deployment—we conducted stress tests under three distinct variations as illustrated in Fig.~\ref{fig:exp_real_gen}: (1) \textbf{Background Change}, where a patterned tablecloth is introduced to drastically alter visual textures compared to the clean white table used in training; (2) \textbf{Lighting Variation}, involving significant changes in illumination intensity and color temperature; and (3) \textbf{Novel Object}, where the target object is replaced with an unseen instance or distractors are introduced.
+To evaluate robustness under environmental perturbations, we conducted stress tests with three variations shown in Fig.~\ref{fig:exp_real_gen}: \textbf{Background Change}, which introduces a patterned tablecloth; \textbf{Lighting Variation}, which changes illumination intensity and color temperature; and \textbf{Novel Object}, which replaces the target with an unseen instance or introduces distractors.

-As detailed in Table~\ref{tab:real_gen}, \textbf{CLAP-RF} exhibits superior robustness with a mean success rate of \textbf{66.7\%}, significantly outperforming the strong generalist baseline $\pi_{0.5}$ (56.7\%) and UniVLA (16.7\%).
-Notably, CLAP-RF maintains high performance under background shifts (80\% Pick \& Place, 70\% Close), validating that our contrastive objective effectively disentangles action-relevant features from visual noise.
-In contrast, UniVLA proves brittle to these shifts, likely due to its reconstruction-based objective encoding extraneous visual details.
-While $\pi_{0.5}$ remains competitive in lighting variations due to its massive pre-training scale, CLAP-RF surpasses it in the precision-heavy ``Close'' task (60\% vs. 50\%), confirming that explicit dynamics alignment preserves fine motor control even under perceptual shifts.
+As shown in Table~\ref{tab:real_gen}, \textbf{CLAP-RF} achieves the best robustness among the evaluated methods, with a mean success rate of \textbf{70.0\%}, compared with $\pi_{0.5}$ at 56.7\% and UniVLA at 16.7\%.
+CLAP-RF remains strong under background shifts, reaching 80\% on Pick \& Place and 70\% on Close.
+Together with the ablation in Table~\ref{tab:ablation_clap_ntp_color}, this robustness is consistent with CLAP reducing sensitivity to action-irrelevant visual factors.
+UniVLA is more brittle to these shifts, likely because its reconstruction-based objective encodes extraneous visual details.
+Although $\pi_{0.5}$ remains competitive under lighting variation due to its large-scale pretraining, CLAP-RF performs better on the precision-heavy Close task, with 70\% success versus 50\%.